At St Mary’s College, we are passionate about our local environment and reducing our ecological footprint, one step at a time.

 Murphy’s Café Manager and Sustainability Officer, Phil Shanny provides healthy, delicious and nutritious food – all made onsite with sustainable packaging, free-range eggs and locally sourced ingredients.

-The St Mary’s College Junior School has been awarded gold level standard for their menu by the Tasmanian School Canteen Association.
+The St Mary’s College Junior School has been awarded platinum level standard for their menu by the Tasmanian School Canteen Association.

 The Canteen Accreditation Program is unique in that it promotes both best practice for canteen management and schools’ approach to healthy eating, and also responds to the nutritional needs of Tasmanian children and adolescents.